Bhavya2354/bird-ai-assignment/README.md

 No external APIs used

-Fully local & reproducible
+Fully local and reproducible

-Code structured for readability and extensibility
+Designed for clarity and explainability

 ✅ Conclusion

-This prototype demonstrates:
+This project demonstrates:

-Strong ML & computer vision fundamentals
+Strong ML and computer vision fundamentals

-Correct use of detection + tracking for analytics
+Correct use of detection and tracking for analytics

-Realistic system design under dataset constraints
+Practical system design under real-world constraints

-Clean engineering and reproducibility
+Clean, modular engineering

-End-to-end ownership of a production-style pipeline
+End-to-end ownership of a production-style prototype

 Author: Bhavya